Business agility succeeds when you say “Not now, Maybe later”

 Working on the right things

-A key aspect of business agility is having focus on not trying to do everything all at once.
+A key aspect of business agility is focusing on not trying to do everything all at once.
 To help with this, business agility seeks to:

 • Create alignment across organizational value streams